That's not true, "quoi" can also refer to a direct object in common French, even if indeed it's not used at the beginning of a sentence.

 In "Que lisent les enfants ?", the interrogative form is introduced by "Que", which is an interrogative pronoun (replacing the object the children are reading).
 Then comes the verb, then the subject.

 But we have different ways to form questions.

 In common French, we could use "Les enfants lisent quoi ?" (the only thing showing the interrogative form being the question mark).

 Does anyone else have problems hearing the difference between lis and lisent or mange, manges and mangent?
 They sound exactly the same!
 I don't have a problem translating the written sentences, but hearing the difference in words like that is near impossible for me.
 So what's the trick?

 You can try to search the words you struggle to distinguish at www.forvo.com, they provide pronunciations from native speakers.

 The difference between "lis" and "lisent" is the "z" sound at the end of "lisent".

 There is no difference in pronunciation between "mange", "manges" or "mangent", they all sound the same.

-Yes, I strongly encourage you to use other resources, as Duolingo isn't very suited for people who're hungry for detailed knowledge, as it relies a lot more on the "trial + error = success" method, so the people who learn with feelings and instinct probably progress faster.
+Yes, I strongly encourage you to use other resources, as Duolingo isn't very suited for people who are hungry for detailed knowledge, as it relies a lot more on the "trial + error = success" method, so the people who learn with feelings and instinct probably progress faster.

-People who're native can help others who're asking questions, but it's very difficult for most of us, as we're no teacher, and most of the time there are a lot of concepts of our own language that we either use without understanding them, or forgot how they actually work, so in the end I'm often doing research before answering someone (especially on specific questions on grammar), and he/she would have probably found his answer on the Internet before I had the time to read his comment ^^.
+People who are native can help those who ask questions, but it's very difficult for most of us, as we're not teachers, and most of the time there are a lot of concepts of our own language that we either use without understanding them, or forgot how they actually work, so in the end I'm often doing research before answering someone (especially on specific questions on grammar), and he/she would have probably found his/her answer on the Internet before I had the time to read his comment ^^.
 But in some cases, the insights of a native can be useful.